Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Methodology of Analyzing Hallucinations

 All experiments are performed with full-parameter fine-tuning.
 Detailed hyperparameters are provided in the Appendix \ref{app:training_details}.
 In the SFT phase, we default to training for 3 epochs, but we also provide results for training 1, 5, and 20 epochs in Appendix~\ref{app:different_epochs}.
 The settings of 1, 3, and 5 epochs simulate typical training schedules in practice, whereas 20 epochs allow the model to acquire most of the knowledge in the training set, even for previously unknown information.

 Following \citet{allen-zhu2024physics} and \citet{ gekhman2024does}, we adopt Exact Match (EM) as the metric for both knowledge QA tasks and reasoning tasks to assess the accuracy of the final answers.
 Given that all test knowledge are known to the model, and the training and testing formats are consistent, there are no cases where the answers are correct but incorrectly formatted.
-We report the standard deviation of accuracy where applicable.
+To ensure the generality of our conclusions, we report the standard deviation of accuracy where applicable.